exasol/script-languages-release/flavors/README.md

 Currently, we provide

 - the `standard` flavors: These flavors include three langauage implementations: Java, Python, and R and a collection of typical libraries
-- the `python3-ds` flavors: These flavors include Python3 as language and a number of typical data science and machine learning libraries
+- the `python-3.6-data-science` flavors: These flavors include Python3 as language and a number of typical data science and machine learning libraries
-- the `fancyr` flavors: These flavors include R as language and a large collection of popular R packages.
+- the `r-3.5-data-science` flavors: These flavors include R as language and a large collection of popular R packages.

 ### Standard flavors